Compare Insurance Quotes

 Today, Chubb operates in over 120 countries across North America, Europe, South America, and the Pacific Rim.
 Their headquarters are located in Warren, NJ, but operate in offices around the globe.
 Products are sold through a large network of agents and brokers.

 In July of 2015, ACE Limited – the 5th largest commercial property & casualty insurer as of 2013 data – announced a deal to purchase the Chubb Corporation, combining the two companies, while keeping the Chubb name.
-The multi-billion dollar deal will create an even larger company, and at the time of this review it is unknown how that will affect Chubb’s product offerings or operations.
-The deal is expected to be completed in 2016 at which point the two companies will no longer compete for business, but will form a truly formidable force in the market.
+The multi-billion dollar deal will create an even larger company.
+The acquisition was completed in January 2016, at which point ACE adopted the Chubb name globally and began trading on the New York Stock Exchange as “CB”.
+The two companies will no longer compete for business, but will form a truly formidable force in the market, they are now one.

 Chubb has a long list of subsidiaries, including international companies such as Chubb Insurance Company of Canada and Chubb Insurance Company of Australia (among other countries).
 There are also a list of American insurance company subsidiaries that include Federal Insurance Company and Pacific National Insurance.
 Beyond insurance companies, the corporation also holds underwriting managers, The Chubb Services Corporation – a consulting, claims administration, and services company – and even a real estate company, Bellemead Development Corporation.

 Chubb is best known as a commercial insurance company, and this is where the majority of their business is written.
 They have more than 170 commercial insurance products available to cover a wide range of business types and needs, from liability to worker’s compensation and more.
 The sheer number of products they write, for a vast range of industries, makes them pretty well known in the commercial insurance market.